Introduction to Body Image

 Even after all the work we’ve done around young people and healthy body image, something isn’t working.
 A survey of mental health and wellbeing are still showing body image as a major concern for more than 30 percent of teenagers.
-Now, that may not seem like a huge problem because hey, doesn’t everybody wish we were all flawless like the media tells us we should be?
+This is not a good body image statistic.
+For some it may not seem like a huge problem because hey, doesn’t everybody wish we were all flawless like the media tells us we should be?

 But if you’re 13, 15 or 18 and that negative body image thinking has really taken hold, it’s going to follow you every minute, and it can easily lead to a full blown eating disorder.
 Here’s what being seriously unhappy with your body looks like, amplified by the teenage mind: